kruvcraft21/GGIl2cpp/README.md

 The module has support for the [Lua](https://marketplace.visualstudio.com/items?itemName=yinfei.luahelper) plugin for [VS Code](https://code.visualstudio.com/), that is, some functions have a description that this plugin can display.

 The script is divided and available for assembly.
 You can also use an already built version from the [build](/build/) folder or from the [Releases](https://github.com/kruvcraft21/GGIl2cpp/releases/latest) tab.
+Script is built using the [luabundle](https://github.com/Benjamin-Dobell/luabundle) library.

 This Module has 6 functions